iNKORE-NET/UI.WPF.Modern/README.md

 - Help us promote the project by starring the repository, sharing it on social media, telling your friends about it and add gadgets to your projects ([instructions here](https://github.com/iNKORE-NET/UI.WPF.Modern/blob/main/docs/promotions.md))

+- We're also looking for volunteers to help us with the documentation and its translations, and other tasks.
+Check the [documentation repository](https://github.com/iNKORE-NET/Documentation) for more information.

 - Sponsor us at https://www.inkore.net/donate to help us keep the project alive and well.
 Your support is greatly appreciated!

 > [!WARNING]